 Another amazing way of growing your business is through referrals.
 Once you’ve looked at new ways to engage with your existing customers, and generate repeat business, start thinking about how you can encourage referrals.
 This is a key stage in learning how to improve your customer journey.

 Positive testimonials and reviews from happy customers are an incredible way to give your business a boost.
-In the age of social media, people trust people and seeing existing customers praise your brand is a great introduction for new customers.
+In the age of social media, people trust people.
+Seeing existing customers praise your brand is a great introduction for new customers.

 Referrals can be particularly useful if you have a business which does not lend itself to regular repeat business from one customer.
 A beauty brand may sell products to the same customer every month, but if you sell fridge freezers, the time between sales for one customer is likely to be a while!